-The Company's liquidity at June 30, 2000 represented by cash and cash equivalents was \$2,363,044 compared to \$2,298,334 at December 31, 1999, an increase of \$64,710.
+The Company's liquidity at September 30, 2000 represented by cash and cash equivalents was \$1,408,925 compared to \$2,298,334 at December 31, 1999, a decrease of \$889,409.
+This decrease is attributable to the funds needed to purchase the 50% interest in The Point Shopping Center, and the repurchase of the Uni-Invest shares, offset, in part, by the proceeds from the Keybank line of credit.
 The Company has continued its policy to date of distributing dividends equal to \$0.10 per share, an amount generally equal to \$54,211 per quarter through November 14, 1999 and \$94,211 since the sale of additional stock on November 15, 1999.
 After the repurchase on July 31, 2000 of the 150,000 shares owned by Uni-Invest Holdings (U.S.A.)
 B.V., dividends will be approximately \$79,211 per quarter.
 In addition, the Company has maintained a policy of distributing equal amounts per Operating Partnership Unit of Cedar Income Fund Partnership, L.P.
 Such amounts generally equal \$170,330 per quarter.
-Such distributions are substantially in excess of amounts presently required to be distributed in order to meet the tests for continued REIT status which generally require distributions of 95% of qualified REIT taxable income, as defined in the Internal Revenue Code of 1986 and Regulations thereto.
-During the six month period ended June 30, 2000, for example, earnings per share were approximately \$0.01.
-If the Company's dividend policy is to continue, absent further growth in income of the Operating Partnership, the ability to distribute dividends substantially in excess of current income could impair the cash reserves which the Directors would deem to be appropriate to the business of the the Company's real estate investment trust status and (ii) amounts necessary to avoid payment by the Company of federal, state and excise taxes.
+Such distributions of 95% of qualified REIT taxable income, as defined in the Internal Revenue Code of 1986 and Regulations thereto.
+During the nine month period ended September 30, 2000, for example, earnings per share were approximately (\$0.03).
+If the Company's dividend policy is to continue, absent further growth in income of the Operating Partnership, the ability to distribute dividends substantially in excess of current income could impair the cash reserves which the Directors would deem to be inappropriate to the business of the Company.

+Further after the acquisition of the three Pennsylvania shopping centers owned by CBC or its affiliates, the Company's new commercial bank line of credit limits, while such credit facility is outstanding, dividends/distributions to 75% of Funds From Operations less capital expenditures plus (i) amounts necessary to maintain the Company's real estate investment trust status and (ii) amounts necessary to avoid payment by the Company of federal, state and excise taxes.
 With the exception of the Operating Partnerships acquisition of a 50% partnership interest in The Point Associates, L.P., such Pennsylvania shopping center acquisitions have been postponed.

-Further, after the acquisition of the three Pennsylvania shopping centers owned by CBC or its affiliates, the Company's new commercial bank line of credit limits, while such credit facility is outstanding, dividends/distributions to 75% of Funds From Operations less capital expenditures plus (i) amounts necessary to maintain